mfatihercik/dsm/docs/specification/XMLObject.rst

 ---------------

-XML Object is used to make extra definitions and to change "tagPath_" and "tagParentPath_" fields for xml format
+XML Object is used to make extra definitions and to change "path_" and "parentPath_" fields for xml format

 Fields:
     .. csv-table::